November 25, 2024

 • Business email compromise (BEC): Cybercriminals impersonate executives or vendors via email to request urgent payments, using spoofed addresses and social engineering tactics to bypass verification.
 These scams often exploit social engineering and phishing techniques.

-• ACH fraud: Fraudsters hack into systems to alter ACH payment instructions, diverting funds to unauthorized accounts, often unnoticed without real-time monitoring
+• ACH fraud: ACH fraud happens when fraudsters hack into systems to alter ACH payment instructions, diverting funds to unauthorized accounts, often unnoticed without real-time monitoring

 • External techniques: External fraudsters use phishing, malware, and social engineering to infiltrate payment systems, targeting outdated software and weak security measures